Amazing views at this enchanting woodland site for a safari tent stay, sleeping 2-4. Closed in winter.

 Escape to a spacious safari tent, with two bedrooms, one with a King Size double bed and the other with bunk beds, linen is provided but bring your own towels and tea towels.

-There is a fully equipped kitchen with a large wooden table and chairs, a gas hob and cool box.
+There is a fully equipped kitchen with a large wooden table and chairs, a gas hob and gas-powered fridge.
 Lighting provided is in the form of battery lamps.
 A sink is provided with drinking water and a composting loo in a thunderbox hut is close by which is cleaned daily.

 Outside on the veranda there is a chunky table and chairs to enjoy your meals whilst spotting wildlife or just relaxing in tranquility.
 Also provided is a firebowl and bag of logs which is topped up daily.